alimnaqvi/alimnaqvi/README.md

 ### Hi, I'm Ali

-I'm a software developer with a background in business analysis and project management.
-After 4+ years in the business world, I pivoted to tech and honed my software engineering skills at the [42 Network](https://www.42network.org/) along with avid self-learning.
+I'm a software developer passionate about solving complex problems and creating real value.
+After 4+ years in the business world, I have now fully immersed myself in tech and honed my software engineering skills at the [42 Network](https://www.42network.org/) along with avid self-learning.

-Currently, the programming languages I am most familiar with are **C** and **C++**, with a deep dive into systems programming, resource management, and concurrency.
-However, I am language-agnostic and eager to pick up new languages, frameworks, and tools as the need arises.
-Other than C and C++, I have done projects using Python as well as web technologies such as JavaScript, TypeScript, HTML, CSS, Tailwind, and Astro.
+Currently, the programming languages I am most familiar with are C++, C, and Python.
+However, I am language-agnostic and my focus is always on how best to solve the problem at hand and deeply understanding the relevant technologies.

 Check out my personal website and blog: [alimnaqvi.com](https://www.alimnaqvi.com)